25 Incredibly Nostalgic 90s Toys & Where You Can Buy Them

-90s toys that influenced our culture forever, our list includes Game Boy, Tamagotchi, Polly Pocket & Tickle Me Elmo.
-Do any of these give you major nostalgia feels?
+90s toys that influenced our culture forever, our list includes Game Boy, Tamagotchi, Polly Pocket & Tickle Me Elmo, Skip-it, and Floam.
+Do any of these toys give you major nostalgia feels?

 It was a cold Friday night, and everyone was getting ready to go out.
 So naturally, I, a thirty-ish-year-old woman in her prime, stayed in and pondered the 90s.
 The 90s were my formative childhood years, so I understandably have a bit of a bias.
 Still, I believe the 90's were freaking awesome for fashion, television, and...toys.